What is lumbar spinal stenosis?

 - Loss of sensation in the feet

-- A weakness in a foot that causes the foot to slap down when walking ("foot drop")
+weakness in a foot that causes the foot to slap down when walking.
+This is also

 - Loss of sexual ability